cucapra/gator-study/Implementation.md

 ## Introduction

 This document outlines the software structure that should be implemented for a Gator user study.
 In this, we will outline the study website structure, detail some ideas for how things should be implemented, and detail data collection.
-This document does _not_ provide a discussion on the user study goals or the tutorial attached to the website; see each of the hyperlinked documents for further details on those topics (TODO: add links to those documents).
+This document does _not_ provide a discussion on the [user study goals](https://github.com/cucapra/gator-study/blob/master/outline.md) or [the tutorial attached to the website](https://github.com/cucapra/gator-study/blob/master/tutorial.md); see each of the hyperlinked documents for further details on those topics.

 ## Website Structure